Startups, Politics, and “Cancel Culture”

 Let’s jump back to the unfortunate above-mentioned personal fact: very few of my latino friends ended up successful.
 Why?
 Racism?
 Systemic discrimination?
 I’m sorry, but you won’t convince me of that.
 I will acknowledge that stereotypes are out there, and they do impact latinos at the margins, but my own experiences, observations, and reflections make it impossible for me to accept that the dramatic under-representation of American latinos in high-performance industries today is the result of their being discriminated against for being latinos.
 The gap is simply too large, reflected across numerous top-tier industries, and many of these industries are simply too competitive and lucrative for key players to ignore truly untapped talent being kept on the sidelines.

-If you want to argue for strong, systemic discrimination against latinos, you’ll have to explain the very big gaps in outcomes between, say, elite Cuban-Americans and Mexican-Americans.
-A reflective and honest latino can explain that gap very quickly.
-Cuba had a “brain drain” thanks to Castro.
-Mexico did not.
 Every major country has different strata with their own subcultures and attitudes, including about education, work, family building, and many other life factors.
 Mexicans certainly share a common culture, but a Mexican banker or professor has a very different attitude toward education than a Mexican laborer or restaurant owner; much like how the general culture of Cambridge, MA is very different from that of West Virginia.

 History has caused Cuban immigration to the United States to select more for Cubans with values that help them succeed at higher levels of performance in an education and capitalism driven society, while Mexicans with similar values have disproportionately chosen to stay home, with their much more blue collar counterparts (with far less emphasis on academics) leaving to America.
 But because of relative population sizes and geography, the number of Mexicans who have migrated to America completely dwarfs Cubans, and so the generalized data (and outcomes) of American latinos reflects more the outcome of Mexican-American culture (laborer, blue-collar) instead of affluent Cuban-American culture (academics, entrepreneurship).
 Nevertheless, they are both American latinos, and would face similar “racism” and “bias” in American society.
 The dramatic difference in their economic outcomes is telling.

 You see this issue pop up between black Americans of recent African descent – like Nigerians and Ghanaians – relative to African-Americans with lengthy American histories, including with slavery and Jim Crow.
 Nigerian and Ghanaian Americans, and their children, are far more economically successful on average than other black Americans, including by some measures more successful than average white Americans.
-But just as between Cubans and Mexicans, any “racists” would have a hard time distinguishing them from appearances.
+But just as between elite Cubans and Mexicans, any “racists” would have a hard time distinguishing them from appearances.
 Clearly this systemic discrimination narrative is more complex than some make it out to be.
 Immigration patterns have generated a “brain drain” from various African countries that selects for members of those populations with values that generate more positive outcomes.

 Of course, this isn’t to pretend that the selection process of differential migration alone explains the full outcomes of different groups.
 Confucianism goes a long way in explaining why certain “Asian” cultures are obsessive about academic achievement for their children.
 China broadly cares a whole lot more about school performance than Mexico does (or anyone else for that matter).
 Talmudic history similarly explains the strong outcomes of Jews.
 Explaining Mormons is a little more complicated.
-But the general message is centuries of distinct history produce distinct cultures with distinct values that generate distinct kinds of performance in distinct environments.
-How many elite Chinese-American baseball players are you aware of?
-Culture matters.
-A lot.

 Yet the data unavoidably shows that, even when controlling for socioeconomic barriers, certain groups still dramatically outperform others in school and long-term economic outcomes.
 It also shows that even in affluent environments, wide achievement gaps between groups persist, and are linked to parental educational engagement, expectations, and perceptions about how educational achievement impacts market success.
 There are even studies demonstrating that among under-represented minority students, there is a negative correlation between high academic achievement and popularity among their same-ethnicity peers.